 You can always make calls if there is a real emergency.
 Also, there are certain people you must ALWAYS be allowed to call (you might have to wait your turn, but you must then be allowed to call).
 These people include: your lawyer, your social worker or probation officer, your Court Appointed Special Advocate, your family members, the Ombudsman's office and Community Care Licensing.
-Your caregiver can temporarily take away your right to talk to other people even on your cell phone, (besides everyone in the last sentence) as punishment or to make sure that everyone has an equal chance to make calls.
-To
+Your caregiver can temporarily take away your right to talk to other people (besides everyone in the last sentence) even on your cell phone as punishment or to make sure that everyone has an equal chance to make calls.
+The care is a real emergency.
+Also, there are certain people you must have allowed to call.